Lessons from Formally Verified Deployed Software Systems (Extended version): The systems: Descriptions

 \subsubsection{Lessons}

-To be practically useful for real systems, there are a number of tasks to be completed.
-Some of these tasks necessitate relatively modest extensions to the current implementation.
-For instance, key information can be integrated to enable efficient point and range queries.
-Besides, reifying the low-level query plan will help fuse operations to avoid materializing transient data (the low-level queries are those executed by the RDBMS using a sequence of operations over imperative finite maps).
-Other tasks demand a lot of effort.
+Successful application for real systems requires a number of tasks.
+Some need relatively modest extensions to the current implementation; for example, key information can be integrated to enable efficient point and range queries.
+Reifying the low-level query plan will help fuse operations to avoid materializing transient data (the low-level queries are those executed by the RDBMS using a sequence of operations over imperative finite maps).
+Other tasks demand more effort.
 Realizing the ACID (Atomicity, Consistency, Isolation, Durability) guarantee of concurrency, transactional atomicity and isolation, and fault-tolerant storage is a challenging task.
-Implementing and verifying the correctness of high-performance, concurrent B+ tree is another challenging task.
+Implementing and verifying the correctness of high-performance, concurrent B+ tree is another challenge.